Corporate Social Responsibility and Sustainability Reporting Goes Global

 Corporate social responsibility (CSR) and sustainability are important concerns for today’s business managers.
 They are increasingly finding that it is not just what businesses do to boost their sustainability credentials that matters, but it is also how these actions are communicated to all their stakeholders.
 Numerous studies show that a company’s commitment to CSR and sustainability is a serious consideration by customers, investors, employees and business partners.
 As businesses become more global, it is important to ensure that social responsibility and sustainability messages are successfully conveyed to multilingual audiences via professional document translation experts.

-Companies may also face negative publicity from activist organizations and other external sources.
+Companies may also face negative publicity from activist organisations and other external sources.
 For example:

 - Nestlé, the world’s largest purveyor of bottled water, has become a major target in the global debate about access to fresh water, despite the fact that Nestlé’s bottled water sales consume just 0.0008% of the world’s fresh water supply.